Alterrell Interactive Fast Food Fast Food's Hidden Sodium Tax

 How the system was built.

-Four mechanisms.
+Two mechanisms.
 Each one is a decision that was made by a person, at a company, with a financial reason.
 None of them are accidents.

 Tap any section to expand or collapse